- View Offline

 - [Voiceover] Hi I'm Scott Onstott.
-I have been teaching and writing about AutoCAD and other design software products for over a decade, and I'm excited to walk you through the essentials for creating an architectual drawing in AutoCAD.
-My books include AutoCAD 2013 and AutoCAD LT 2013 Essentials and Enhancing Architectural Drawings and models with Photoshop.
+I have been teaching and writing about AutoCAD and other design software products for over a decade, and am excited to walk you through the essentials for creating an architectual drawing in AutoCAD My books include AutoCAD 2013 and AutoCAD LT 2013 Essentials and Enhancing Architectural Drawings and Models with Photoshop.
 In this course you'll watch me draw a cottage floor plan by referring to a rough pencil sketch that has been scanned and referenced in the Drawing Window.

 You will see the techniques I use to quickly and efficiently layout the walls, using a combination of Offset, Trim and Fill It commands.
 Drawing a floor plan is something like putting a puzzle together.
 Missing dimension is something quite typical in sketches made in the field.
 We will encounter this problem in the sample project, and it will cause us to have to retrace our steps and approach the drawing from another direction in order to fit all of the pieces together.
-We'll meet many of the choices people encounter as you draw along with me.
-Let's get started.
+We'll meet many of the challenges people encounter as you draw along with me.

 Let's get started.